Implementation guide for DAX Webservices.

 2.3 What clients do we want to ensure compatibility with?¶

-Some clients and tools are just part of the general ecosystem of astronomy tools.
+Some clients and tools are integral to the general ecosystem of astronomy tools.
 We will need to support them.
-We will also be building the SUIT (LSST Science Platform) on top of many of these services.
-The portal and the notebook aspects will both be calling the services, and possibly passing IDs to async results between them.
+We will also be building the SUIT (LSST Science Platform) on top of these services.
+The portal and notebook aspects will be calling the services, and passing IDs to async results between them.

 Here’s a list of clients:

 - Science Platform / SUIT